 ON THIS PAGE: You will read about the scientific research being done now to learn more about AML and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Doctors are working to learn more about AML, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Most cancer centers are actively involved in clinical trials focused on increasing the number of people cured of AML.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Understanding AML biology.
 Research on the biology of AML is ongoing to learn more about how leukemia develops and to improve its treatment, particularly for older patients.

 New drugs and treatment regimens.
 Researchers are looking at the use of existing drugs given in different doses and schedules, as well as new drugs.
 Specific research includes the use of drugs called hypomethylating therapy, such as azacitidine or decitabine.
 A new drug combination is also being researched called CPX-351, which combines the drugs cytarabine and daunorubicin.